A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:preliminary}, we provide the mathematical preliminaries necessary for this paper.
-We mainly review the basic properties of spectrally negative \lev processes, fundamental notion of the potential theory including the Riesz decomposition and the maximum principle, and the smooth Gerber-Shiu function, which gives an explicit representation of harmonic functions.
+We mainly review the basic properties of spectrally negative \lev processes, the fundamental notions of potential theory, including the Riesz decomposition and the maximum principle, and the smooth Gerber–Shiu function, which gives a semi-explicit representation of harmonic functions.
 Section \ref{sec:martin} constitutes one of the main contributions of this paper, as it establishes a generalized Riesz decomposition for analyzing the properties of expected reward functions.
-This decomposition plays a key role in deriving a necessary condition for the value function, which is presented in Section \ref{sec:necessary}.
-We demonstrate that the continuous fit condition (resp. the smooth fit condition) at the left boundary of $C$ — the continuation region — is necessary when $X$ has paths of bounded variation (resp. unbounded variation, respectively), along with the smooth fit condition at the right boundary of $C$.
+We use this representation to derive the necessary condition in Section \ref{sec:necessary} and to check the excessiveness in Section \ref{sec:sufficient}.
+Section \ref{sec:necessary} demonstrates that the continuous fit condition (resp. the smooth fit condition) at the left boundary of $C$ — the continuation region — is necessary when $X$ has paths of bounded variation (resp. unbounded variation and $\sigma>0$, respectively), along with the smooth fit condition at the right boundary of $C$, if $g$ is smooth at these boundary points.
 Section \ref{sec:sufficient} verifies the sufficiency of the necessary conditions derived in Section \ref{sec:necessary}.
 This section presents another major result of the paper.
 The proof primarily relies on the maximum principle, which allows for a proof that is independent of the specific form of the reward function.
-The semi-explicit representation of the smooth Gerber-Shiu function, introduced in \cite{avram2015gerber} (see also \eqref{eq:GerberShiu} and \eqref{eq:GerberShiu-derivative}), plays a crucial role in the verification of the solution via the maximum principle.
+The semi-explicit representation of the smooth Gerber–Shiu function, introduced in \cite{avram2015gerber} (see also \eqref{eq:GerberShiu} and \eqref{eq:GerberShiu-derivative}), plays a crucial role in the verification of the solution via the maximum principle.
 These representations provide valuable insights into the smoothness and structural properties of the associated harmonic function.
-In Section \ref{sec:general}, we present a systematic procedure for solving general problems, based on the results developed in Section \ref{sec:sufficient}.
+In Section \ref{subsec:general}, we present a systematic procedure for solving general problems, based on the results developed in Sections \ref{subsection:vonesided} and \ref{subsection:vtwosided}.
 Readers primarily interested in applying the solution of specific optimal stopping problems to practical settings may refer directly to the algorithm presented in this section.
-Section \ref{sec:example} presents three examples in which we solve the specific problems following the general procedure presented in Section \ref{sec:general}.
+Section \ref{sec:Firregular} relaxes the assumptions imposed in Section \ref{sec:sufficient}.
+We establish a verification result that remains valid for solutions failing to satisfy the continuous or smooth fit condition.
+Section \ref{sec:example} presents various examples in which we solve specific problems following the general procedure presented in Section \ref{subsec:general}.